abrudz/QuadRS/README.md

 Hello, World!
 ```
 This takes an empty Input.
 Notice the leading empty line.
 What this does is replace all occurences of `''` with `'Hello, World!'`.
 PCRE will find one such match and, in the case of QuadR, make the replacement, and in the case of QuadS, return the string for that one match.
+[Try it online!](https://tio.run/##KyxNTCn6/5/LIzUnJ19HITy/KCdF8f9/AA "QuadR – Try It Online")

 ### Number adder
 ```
 .+
 +/⍎⍵M
 ```
 This will sum the numbers on each line of the Input and return one sum on each line.
 The first line matches the entire input line and the second line specifies a transformation function which takes the matched text (`⍵M`), executes it (`⍎`) to convert it to numbers, and sums it `+/`.
+[Try it online!](https://tio.run/##KyxNTCn6/19Pm0tb/1Fv36Perb7//xsrGCqYcBkpmANpCwA "QuadR – Try It Online")

 ### Primality checker
 ```
-.+
+1+
 ~⍵L∊∘.×⍨1↓⍳⍵L
 ```
-Each line of the Input is an integer in unary (using any symbol).
-For each one, it takes the length (`⍵L`), generates the integers from 1 to that (`⍳`), drop the first one (`1↓`), creates a multiplication table (`∘.×⍨`), asks whether the match length is a member of that (`⍵L∊`), and negates the result.
+Each line of the Input is an integer in unary (using `1`s).
+For eachsuch number, it takes the length (`⍵L`), generates the integers from 1 to that (`⍳`), drop the first one (`1↓`), creates a multiplication table (`∘.×⍨`), asks whether the match length is a member of that (`⍵L∊`), and negates the result.
+[Try it online!](https://tio.run/##KyxNTCn6/99Qm6vuUe9Wn0cdXY86Zugdnv6od4Xho7bJj3o3g4SBChQMQQiMDblABIQJp@C0IQA "QuadR – Try It Online")

 ### Given a string of [a-zA-Z ] reverse every word (QuadR only)
 ```
 \w+
 ⌽⍵M
 ```
-The first line matches every run of word character, while the second line reverses (`⌽`) the match (`⍵M`)
+The first line matches every run of word character, while the second line reverses (`⌽`) the match (`⍵M`).
+[Try it online!](https://tio.run/##KyxNTCn6/z@mXJvrUc/eR71bff//D8lIVUjLLCouUcjJzEtVyE0sSc5ILVZILUstqlQoKs1TyE9TKM8vSlFIzkgsSkwuSS3SUSjPyMxJVSgB6ixOTc7PS4FoLQLpKQbq1QAargmWBpsG5ANt0tQDAA "QuadR – Try It Online")

 ### Transform into upper/lower case (QuadR only)
 ```